Lexus GS (S190): GRS191 / UZS190 (2005)

 Also new to the GS line was an Electric Power Steering (EPS) system replacing the previous model's hydraulic steering pump, while the V8 model featured a Variable Gear Ratio Steering (VGRS) system and Electronically Controlled Brake (ECB) a type of brake-by-wire system.
 In August 2005, the GS 430 was the first car by Toyota with Adaptive Variable Suspension (AVS).
 AVS monitors and adjusts the shock-absorber settings at each wheel, depending on the conditions.
 On rough roads, for example, damping is reduced for a more comfortable ride.
 And, while cornering, the suspension is tightened to help reduce body lean and provide even greater responsiveness.
 Using the EPS system the GS can automatically compensate for crosswinds.

-For the 2007 model year, the GS 350 replaced the GS 300 in the U.S. and other export markets.
-Due to a change in SAE testing procedures, the 2007 GS 430 horsepower rating was reduced from 300 to 290 (with 319 lb·ft. of torque), while the V6-powered GS 350 was rated at 303 hp (with 274 lb·ft. of torque).
-Lexus reported 0-60 times of 5.7 seconds for both vehicles.
-For 2008, the GS 350 came with Vehicle Dynamics Integrated Management (VDIM), which was previously standard only on V8 and hybrid models.
+In 2006, for the 2007 model year, the GS 350 replaced the GS 300 in the U.S. and other export markets.
+Due to a change in SAE testing procedures, the GS 430 horsepower rating was reduced from 300 to 290 hp, with 319 lb·ft of torque.
+The V6-powered GS 350 was rated at 303 hp, with 274 lb·ft of torque.
+Lexus reported 0-60 mph times of 5.7 seconds for both vehicles.
+In 2007, for the 2008 model eyar, the GS 350 came with Vehicle Dynamics Integrated Management (VDIM), which was previously standard only on V8 and hybrid models.
 The Adaptive Variable Suspension (AVS) was now an option on the V6 model as well.